 Writing is probably the most common medium through which instructors interact with their students in an online course; however, the written word can sometimes be confusing, redundant, and impersonal.
 Making instructor-student, student-student, and student-content connections in your online course is essential for a successful learning environment.
 You can facilitate making these types of connections through writing by paying attention to your tone, highlighting the most important details, focusing on quality over quantity, and being succinct.
 Writing with these intentions will help prepare students for the course, deliver the essential content, and clarify any ambiguities.

 Acting upon course feedback is an excellent way to not only fine-tune your course, but also your effectiveness as an online instructor.
 Feedback includes student opinions, peer and professional reviews, and data reflecting student achievement.
 Examining feedback can help you increase your understanding of student performance, gain credibility among your students and department, build engagement in future iterations of the course, and establish favorable learning conditions.
 Encourage feedback by preparing open-ended questions for students to answer throughout the course.
-Submit your course for peer and professional reviews, such as the Quality Matters review process, which provides a national benchmark for online course design.
+Submit your course for peer and professional reviews, such as the Course Design Quality Review process, which provides a national benchmark for online course design.
 Look for relationships between student grades, attitudes, and participation in your course activities and assessments.
 Embracing feedback and making appropriate changes in your course will help establish you as an authority in your field and in online learning.